The Basics of a Sheriff's Sale

 What Is a Sheriff's Sale?

 A sheriff's sale is a type of public auction where interested buyers can bid on foreclosed properties.
-The original owner of the property was unable to make his mortgage payments and the lender has now regained legal possession of the property.
-The lender is attempting to sell it recover some, if not all, of the outstanding mortgage balance.
+In a sheriff's sale, the initial owner of a property is unable to make their mortgage payments and legal possession of the property is regained by the lender.
+The lender will then attempt to sell it to recover some, if not all, of the outstanding mortgage balance.

 What Types of Properties Are Auctioned Off?

-All the properties being auctioned off are foreclosures, and all types of properties are up for grabs.
-You might find single family homes, multifamily homes, mixed use properties, larger complexes, and even commercial buildings available for purchase.
+All the properties being auctioned off are foreclosures, and there are numerous types of properties up for grabs.
+You might find single family homes, multi-family homes, mixed-use properties, larger complexes, and even commercial buildings available for purchase.

 Where Does a Sheriff's Sale Take Place?